Isobel Audio

 Hemisphere production slows and then goes on a hiatus while Stephan Moore moves to Pawtucket, RI and begins to research affordable amplifier technologies to install in a new generation of powered Hemispheres.
 Inspired by a commission from Irish composer Alex Dowling, the project eventually takes 18 months, working in conjunction with the China-based company Helder Hifi.

-Finally, in April 2012, the Hemispheres are back.
-Isobel Audio LLC is launched, and the new Alto and Baritone models of the Hemisphere are unveiled at the first Symposium for Laptop Ensembles and Orchestras (SLEO) at Louisiana State University.
+In April 2012, Isobel Audio LLC is formed, and sets up shop in Pawtucket.
+New Alto and Baritone models are unveiled at the first Symposium for Laptop Ensembles and Orchestras (SLEO) at Louisiana State University.
 Each of the new sixth generation Hemispheres operates as both a mono and six-channel loudspeaker, available in powered and passive versions.

 Looking Ahead